Zunaeed-Imran/Basic_Problem_solve/README.md

 33. Prime numbers in a given range

 - Not Done yet
+- A prime number is a positive integer that is divisible by only 1 and itself.

 34. Armstrong numbers between two intervals

 - Not done yet
+- n the given range and checks if each number is an Armstrong number or not.
+If it is,  include it in the list of Armstrong numbers within that interval.

 35. Can a number be expressed as a sum of two prime numbers?